Siderus/Orion/README.md

 The main goals of this project are:

 * Help embracing IPFS by providing an easy to use and intuitive interface.
-* Explains and **educates** the user about the perks of using IPFS
+* Help the user understanding IPFS and the decentralised web.
-* shows only what is **important** to the user (Ex: the name of the files/directory, not just CID)
+* Show only what is **important** to the user (Ex: the name of the files/directory, not just CID)
-* Help users to achieve their goals using IPFS instead of traditional tools (Download, upload, update)
+* Help the user achieving their goals using IPFS instead of traditional tools (Download, upload, update)

 ### Features: